Icons

 While resistive touchscreens have their advantages, they also come with some downsides.

-You have to press down on a resistive touchscreen for it to respond.
+• 1.
+Requires Pressure to Work: You have to press down on a resistive touchscreen for it to respond.
 This can be tiring if you need to use the screen a lot.

-The extra layers in resistive touchscreens can make the display look less sharp and clear.
+• 4.
+Lower Screen Quality: The extra layers in resistive touchscreens can make the display look less sharp and clear.
 The top layer also makes the screen more prone to scratching.

 Resistive vs. Capacitive Touchscreens

-How Technology has Evolved
+How Technology Has Evolved in Europe

 Maintenance of Resistive Touchscreens

-• Avoid Heavy Pressure: As we all know this screen needs pressure to work but pressing too hard can damage the layer.
+• Avoid Heavy Pressure: As we all know, this screen needs pressure to work, but pressing too hard can damage the layer.
 So avoid it.

 • Keep It Clean: Dirt and debris can create a problem for the touchscreen to work well, so clean it regularly.
 Note: always use a soft cloth to clean it.

-• Use a Screen Protector: If you want to protect your screen from scratches then always use a screen protector.
+• Use a Screen Protector: Always use a screen protector to protect your screen from scratches.

 Future of Resistive Touchscreens